 The Surge Mastercard Credit Card is an example.

-- The card levies a $99 annual fee every year.
+- The card levies an up to $99 annual fee every year.

 - It also charges up to a $10 monthly maintenance fee after the first 12 months.

-- This means, starting in the second year you’ll be paying $99 for an annual fee and up to $120 every year in monthly maintenance fees.
+- This means, starting in the second year you’ll be paying up to $99 for an annual fee and up to $120 every year in monthly maintenance fees.

 Dan Wilke, writer with Credit Liftoff in St. Louis, says that monthly maintenance fees hurt those people who are already struggling with their credit and need a financial break.